Introduction

 Focus on quality

-Focusing on speed tends to produce an unhealthy work culture and tends to lead to a spiral where low quality is produced and then a quick fix can lead to further bugs.
-We don’t want this as it can quickly escalate to us being considered unreliable.
+Focusing on speed tends to produce an unhealthy work culture and can lead to a spiral in which low-quality work is produced and quick fixes introduce further bugs.
+We don’t want this, as it can quickly escalate to us being considered unreliable.

 Conclusion

 This was a short, no-nonsense introduction to how you would make the most impact at work.
-You should focus on as few tasks as possible at the time, and try to provide the highest quality possible, protect your time and mental health and you will be fine.
+You should focus on as few tasks as possible at the time, try to provide the highest quality possible, protect your time and mental health, and you will be fine.